Here’s a little bit about me…

 Me:

-I’ve lived in Savannah, GA for the last six years where I teach in the Foundation Studies Department at the Savannah College of Art and Design (SCAD).
-While my love for the ocean continues to inspire my artwork, I am fully immersed in my role as a full-time Foundation Studies professor at SCAD, and the Foundations Studies Exhibitions Committee Lead.
-During my school breaks I make a point to travel anywhere and everywhere to always be inspired.
-Last year I traveled the markets and desserts of Morocco and the rocky coastlines of Acadia National Park in Maine.
-This year, it will be Machu Picchu in Peru and the Cape Cod National Seashore.
+I’ve lived in Savannah, GA, for the past seven years, where I teach in the Foundation Studies Department at the Savannah College of Art and Design (SCAD).
+My love for the ocean continues to shape and inspire my artwork, while my primary focus is my role as a full-time Foundation Studies professor and Lead of the Foundation Studies Exhibitions Committee.
+Outside the academic year, I dedicate my breaks to travel—seeking out new places, cultures, and landscapes for inspiration.
+Recent journeys have taken me from the vibrant markets and deserts of Morocco, to the rugged coastlines of Acadia National Park in Maine, to the heights of Machu Picchu and the surf breaks of Lima, Peru.
+I’ve even spent time living in a historic dune shack along the Cape Cod National Seashore.
+Next on the horizon: a surf trip to Costa Rica.

 kristindraws@gmail.com